|Please read the News Section & Site Alerts sections before flying

 Realtime weather data from a group of schools in the Keswick area

 |Lake District National Park 'Weatherline'

 5 day forecast for the Lake District with links to the BBC 5 day forecast for Keswick and Windermere.
-In the winter, the CSC Treasurer trudges to the top of Helvellyn several times a week to bring you the Fell Top conditions
+In the winter, one of our members trudges to the top of Helvellyn several times a week to bring you the Fell Top conditions

 |Mountain Weather Information Service